AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/core-concepts.md

 * The PXE and the Public VM cannot directly communicate with each other
 * Private transactions in the PXE are executed first, followed by public transactions

-You can call a public function from a private function by using this:
+You can call a public function from a private function by using `context.call_public_function`, like this:

 #include_code call_public_function yarn-project/noir-contracts/src/contracts/card_game_contract/src/main.nr rust